lws803/FreeRTOS_experiments/cheatsheets/RT-scheduling.md

 Within a major cycle, there are mulitple minor cycles

 ### Advantages of cyclic executive
-1. Minimises pre emption if constructed carefully
+1. Minimises pre-emption if constructed carefully
 2. No need for actual tasks, only procedure calls
 3. No schduling and context switching overhead